Alocasia Corm Propagation

 Allowing air into the SUBSTRATE means:

-- If propagating in sphagnum moss, keep it light and fluffy and only as wet as a wrung-out sponge
+- If propagating in sphagnum moss, keep it light and fluffy and only as moist as a wrung-out sponge

 - If propagating in fluval stratum or perlite you are set as air pockets are naturally built into the spaces between the granules.
 If you’d like to learn more about growing plants in Fluval Stratum (my fav way to grow corms) listen to my podcast episode on Maria Fallia’s Growing Joy Podcast.